tpat7187/tinychad/README.md

   - recreate important deep learning architectures using tinychad (LSTM, RESNET, Transformer)

 TODO:
-  * elementwise op kernel fusion
+  * refactor frontend to perform kernel fusion
-  * have backend reuse kernels
-  * write matmul kernel as a (reshape * transpose.reshape).sum()
-  * Compiled MNIST
-  * state dict for transfer learning

 ## how to chad
 tinychad is like pytorch but slower but also significantly smaller